Alirsni/DailyReports/README.md

 ## Task Details

 1. **Task 1**: [Form design]
-   - Start time: [16:55]
+   - Start time: [18:00]
-   - End time: [19:58]
+   - End time: [19:53]
-   - Duration:  about 2 H and 40min
+   - Duration:  about 1 H and 50 min
-   - Progress: [step one]
+   - Progress: [step two]
-   - Additional notes: Designing step one (name , family , number)
+   - Additional notes: Designing step two (job , major) and jquery for next and back button

 ## Challenges and Roadblocks

-Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: some jquery part a little hard to write
+Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: for three and for step , using buttons is hard.

 ## Next Steps

-Based on the progress made today and the remaining tasks, the following steps should be taken: using jquery to generate a prv and next button for next and perv pages.
+Based on the progress made today and the remaining tasks, the following steps should be taken: using jqyery for hide and show steps.

 ## Conclusion
-using jquery is easier to run codes.
+handling the next and perv button is challenging and need some R&D.